Your rating helps support the making of more tested, delicious gluten-free recipes.

 Instructions

-Prepare a 9x5 loaf pan by greasing the bottom and halfway up the sides with butter or cooking spray.
+Prepare a 9×5-inch loaf pan by greasing the bottom and halfway up the sides with butter or cooking spray.
 Set aside.

-In a small bowl, add the ground flax-seed and hot water, and stir.
-Set aside.
+In a small bowl, combine the ground flaxseed and hot water, stir, and set aside to thicken.

-Using the bowl of a stand mixer with the paddle attachment or large bowl, combine the dry ingredients (GF flour, yeast, baking powder, and salt.)
-I use a handheld electric mixer.
+In the bowl of a stand mixer fitted with the paddle attachment (or a large bowl if using a hand mixer), combine the dry ingredients.

-Add in the wet ingredients (discard, eggs, vegetable oil, honey, vinegar, flax-seed mixture, and warm water and/or milk.)
-Mix on low until just combined.
-Turn the speed to medium and mix for 5 minutes, scraping down the bowl every so often.
-This helps air bubbles get into the dough, making for a soft crumb.
-The batter should be a little thicker than a cake batter consistency.
+Mix on low speed until just combined, then increase to medium and mix for 5 minutes, scraping down the bowl as needed.
+This incorporates air into the batter and helps create a soft crumb.
+The batter should be slightly thicker than cake batter.

-Cover the loaf pan in plastic wrap.
-Tip: You can spray the underside of the plastic wrap with cooking spray to prevent sticking.
+Pour the batter into the prepared loaf pan and use a silicone spatula to smooth the top.
+Cover the pan with plastic wrap.
+Lightly spray the underside of the plastic wrap with cooking spray to prevent sticking.

-Remove plastic wrap and bake the bread for a total of 45-55 minutes, until the bread is golden brown, slightly hard to the touch, and the internal temperature reads 205 degrees.
-Tip: If around the halfway mark the bread is already golden, tent a piece of foil loosely around the top of the bread to stop it from browning.
-In addition, you may want to place a tray underneath the loaf pan when baking to catch any potential spills.
+Remove the plastic wrap and bake the bread for 45 to 55 minutes, until golden brown, slightly firm to the touch, and an internal temperature of 205°F is reached.
+If the bread is already browning halfway through baking, loosely tent a piece of foil over the top to prevent over-browning.
+You may also place a tray under the loaf pan to catch any potential spills.

 Notes